Frequently Asked Questions

 How do you make your fonts?

-I make my fonts using Adobe Illustrator CS, Fontlab ink, pens, brushes, paper and various other tools.
+I make my fonts using Adobe Illustrator, Fontlab ink, pens, brushes, paper and various other tools.

 I didn’t find the answer to my question here, how can I get an answer?